Abundance for slc surfaces over arbitrary fields: Preliminaries

-\begin{definition} Notations as in \autoref{lemma: basic properties of normalization of demi-normal scheme}.
-Assume that $\eta\in D$ is a generic point.
+\begin{definition} We keep the notation of \Cref{lemma: basic properties of normalization of demi-normal scheme}.
+Let $\eta\in D$ be a generic point.
 Then $\bar{D}\to D$ is either purely inseparable (that can only happen if $\Char k(\eta)=2$) or generically \'{e}tale.
-In the first case, we call $(\eta\in X)$ an \textbf{inseparable node}; in the second case, we call it a \textbf{separable node}. \end{definition}
+In the first case, we call $(\eta\in X)$ an \emph{inseparable node}; in the second case, we call it a \emph{separable node}. \end{definition}